 Wiki Wiki Swim School

-Wiki Wiki Swim School is a local provider of private swim instruction at client-provided homes and community pools.
-The school was founded in 2014 with a mission to make learning to swim more convenient, effective, safe and consistent – especially since drowning is the second leading preventable cause of death in children under 5.
-The school’s patient and caring instructors have a minimum of two years experience with teaching children and most of their instructors are also certified lifeguards.
-All Wiki Wiki Swim School instructors are First Aid and CPR certified for both infants and adults.
+Wiki Wiki Swim School provides private swim instruction at client-provided homes and community pools.
+Servicing the whole island of Oahu, the school was founded in 2014 with a mission to make learning to swim more convenient, effective, safe and consistent – especially since drowning is the second leading preventable cause of death in children under 5.